Oscar-Ivs/MemoryGame/README.md

 Solved by replaced `&copy;` with Copyring symbol ©

+## 🧪 Testing Principles: Manual vs Automated

+###  Manual Testing (Used in This Project)

+Manual testing involves directly interacting with the application to identify bugs, verify functionality, and assess usability.
+It was used throughout this project to validate game mechanics, responsiveness, and UX features.

+#### ✅ Why Manual Testing Was Chosen

+Due to the relatively simple and self-contained nature of this interactive memory game, manual testing proved to be the most practical and efficient approach.
+It allowed me to:

+- Test grid resizing, cell highlighting logic, and expert mode interactions.
+- Verify slider controls and button functionality.
+- Observe real-time UI/UX feedback across multiple browsers and screen sizes.
+- Quickly iterate fixes during development.

+###  Automated Testing (Not Used)

+Automated testing involves using tools or scripts (e.g., Jest, Cypress, Selenium) to run tests programmatically.
+This is ideal for complex applications with repeated workflows and large-scale deployments.

+#### 🧾 When It Would Be Appropriate

+- Regression testing for larger applications with frequent code changes.
+- Testing across multiple user scenarios or data sets.
+- Continuous integration pipelines or team-based development workflows.

+### 📌 Conclusion

+For this project, manual testing alone was sufficient to ensure correct functionality, responsiveness, and a smooth user experience.
+All essential features were verified through hands-on interaction and inspection across devices and browsers.

 # Deployment

 The project has been deployed using GitHub Pages, providing a live and accessible URL for public access.